 Checkr's user roles

-- User: Can only view reports.
-This role is appropriate for your staff who provide candidates with updates on their background check.
+- User: Can view reports and candidate details.
+Assign this role to staff who provide candidates with updates on their background check.

 The first user to an account will always be an admin.
 We recommend that you add more than one admin to your account, so that if an admin gets locked out of the account, another admin can unlock them.